Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 3.2 The `scanf` Function

 Just as `printf` prints output in a specified format, `scanf` reads input according to a particular format.
-A `scanf` format string, like a `printf` format string, may contain both ordinary characers and conversion specifications.
+A `scanf` format string, like a `printf` format string, may contain both ordinary characters and conversion specifications.
 The conversions allowed with `scanf` are essentially the same as those used with `printf`.

 In many cases, a `scanf` format string will contain only conversion specifications, as in the following example: